I was unsure about whether or not I would like Miami.

 On the sidewalk lining SW 8th St, you’ll find the Calle Ocho Walk of Fame, which is much like the Hollywood Walk of Fame except that it features the names of Latin stars and famous personalities.

 If you’re keen to buy a cigar, go to the Little Havana Cigar Factory.
 This store had a massive amount of choice – we ended up going with a $10 cigar from the Dominican Republic, which as per our new tradition, we smoked directly after the countdown to New Year.

 As for dinner suggestions, I can’t really help much because Cuban food is not at all vegetarian friendly.
 We wandered up and down the main street twice, checked our options on Yelp, and ended up settling on Old’s Havana – a Cuban restaurant that sold Yuca Fries (it was the only thing we could eat!).

 Add on: Everglades

-If you have an extra day in Miami, then head out of the city to the Everglades.
+If you have an extra day in Miami, then you should definitely head out of the city to visit the Everglades.
 This national park is mostly shallow water and swampland, so an Everglades Airboat Tour is the absolute best way to see it.

 Where we stayed